 Your ExpressLRS radio link is bi-directional, meaning your receiver is not only receiving signals but also transmitting them.
 While some transmitters in radios can output up to 1000mW, receivers typically have a much lower power output, usually around 25mW.
 Some newer receivers might reach up to 100mW, but this is still considerably lower than the transmitter.

 A general rule of thumb is that 4 times the transmission power doubles the range.
-According to this, 1000mW would have 2.6 times the range of 25mW.
+According to this, 1000mW would only have 6.3 times the range of 25mW.
 To learn more about FPV range, check out this article: https://oscarliang.com/calculate-fpv-range

 Given that the receiver has a much shorter range than the transmitter, when your transmitter isn’t receiving data from the receiver, you will hear the constant “telemetry lost” warning.
 It’s usually not an issue as long as you still maintain full control of the aircraft.
 It simply indicates that you’re not receiving telemetry data, which isn’t essential for maintaining a control link.
 However, be aware that your transmitter relies on telemetry for certain features, such as dynamic power.
 If telemetry is weak, your transmitter might unnecessarily use maximum power, even though less power might suffice for reaching the receiver.